testsigmahq/testsigma-docs/src/pages/docs/agent/faqs.md

 With this, we can run tests on customers' own local test machines inside their private network.

-### **2. To use Testsigma Mobile Inspector locally**
+### **2. To use Testsigma Mobile test recorder locally**

 To automate mobile apps using Testsigma, it needs certain details from the mobile apps.
 For example, to tap on a button, Testsigma needs to know the attributes (id/name/position, etc.) used to create that button.

-Testsigma uses its own Mobile App Inspector to get these details automatically.
+Testsigma uses its own Mobile App test recorder to get these details automatically.
 Through the Agent, once the customer's mobile device (in which the customer app is installed) is connected to the Agent machine, app details will be sent to the Customer's browser and from there the customers can save to Testsigma servers to create tests for the same app.

-Testsigma Agent includes all the required files for enabling inspection of mobile Apps to get the element locators(UI Identifiers) to be used in tests.
+Testsigma Agent includes all the required files for enabling inspection of mobile Apps to get the element locators(Elements) to be used in tests.

-You may also use the Cloud-based Mobile Inspector that doesn’t require any setup on the local machine.
-However, as you might already know, the cloud inspector might have some delays compared to the Local Mobile Inspector.
+You may also use the Cloud-based Mobile test recorder that doesn’t require any setup on the local machine.
+However, as you might already know, the cloud test recorder might have some delays compared to the Local Mobile test recorder.

 <br>